rubrikinc/rubrik-powershell-sdk/docs/powershell/inputs/FilesetTemplateCreateInput.md

       Specifies whether this is created by a Kupr Host.
 - isCreatedByPolarisNas: System.Boolean
   - Specifies whether the template was created for Rubrik Security Cloud NAS.
+- shouldRetryPrescriptIfBackupFails: System.Boolean
+  - Supported in v9.3
+      Specifies whether to retry the pre-backup script if the backup fails.
+If set to true, the pre-backup script will be retried if the backup fails.
+If set to false, the pre-backup script will not be retried if the backup fails.
 - operatingSystemType: FilesetTemplateCreateOperatingSystemType
   - Supported in v5.0+
       Operating system type of filesets created by template.